 Students are responsible for the care and return of all textbooks and library materials checked out in their name during the school year.
-RCSD Board Policy 6044 states, in part, the replacement cost for damaged or lost textbooks is the responsibility of the student and parent.
+The replacement cost for damaged or lost textbooks is the responsibility of the student and parent.
 A replacement fee for a lost or damaged textbook that is no longer usable will be the current cost of replacing the book.
-All textbooks and library books must be returned or paid for by a pre-determined date to ensure students may participate in special end-of-year activities.
+All textbooks and library books must be returned or paid for by a predetermined date to ensure students may participate in special end-of-year activities.